Table of Contents

 - If you have already processed a refund for the transaction in question, provide documentation that proves you have credited the cardholder’s account.

 Requesting authorization approval is one of the most important parts of the transaction process.
-A document “approved” response provides compelling evidence against future dispute claims and confirms that the card has not been reported lost or stolen.
+A documented “approved” response provides compelling evidence against future dispute claims and confirms that the card has not been reported lost or stolen.
 While there may be circumstances where merchants are tempted to push through a transaction that did not receive an immediate approval, this is always risky and it is always better to cancel the transaction and ask for an alternative payment method.

 The following best practices can help you avoid this kind of chargeback: